ShuhuaGao/JuliaCSharp/Embedding/readme.md

 2. [Working with arrays](./EJArrays): how to pass around arrays between Julia and C#
 3. [Memory management](./EJMemory): how to keep the two worlds of managed memory safe
 4. [A toy example: solve linear equations](./EJToyApp): use the techniques we have learned and cooperate with [Math.NET](https://www.mathdotnet.com/)

+## How to run the code
+Open *Embedding.sln* with Visual Studio to play with various projects.
+Tested with VS 2019, .NET 5.0, and Julia 1.6.2 (x64) on Windows 10.